Transcript: A Harmless Artificial Sweetener

-So this is where the more artificial sweeteners come in.
-Harmful, harmless, or helpful?
+So, this is where the more artificial sweeteners come in.
+Harmful or harmless?
 6-methyl-1,2,3-oxathiazine-4(3H)-one,2,2-dioxide, also known as acesulfame K, sold as Sweet One.
-Aspartyl-phenylalanine-1-methyl ester, also known as aspartame or nutrasweet.
+Aspartyl-phenylalanine-1-methyl ester, also known as aspartame or NutraSweet.
 Cyclohexanesulfamic acid, known as cyclamate, sold as Sugar Twin.
-(2R,3S)-butane-1,2,3,4-tetraol, or erythritol, sold as Z-Sweet.
-Benzoic sulfinide—saccharin— discovered by accident while experimenting with coal tar derivatives and sold as Sweet and Low.
-Steviol glycosides, extracted from the stevia plant and now sold as truvia by the coca cola company, and purevia by the pepsicola company.
-Chlorinated hydrocarbon sucralose, discovered by accident at Queen’s College in London while trying to formulate a new pesticide, sold as splenda.
-And finally hexahydroxyhexane, or sorbitol.
-Whew!
+(2R,3S)-butane-1,2,3,4-tetraol, or erythritol, sold as Zsweet.
+Benzoic sulfinide—saccharin— discovered by accident while experimenting with coal tar derivatives, and sold as Sweet’N Low.
+Steviol glycosides, extracted from the stevia plant, and now sold as Truvia by the Coca-Cola Company, and PureVia by the Pepsi Cola Company.
+Chlorinated hydrocarbon sucralose, discovered by accident at Queen’s College in London while trying to formulate a new pesticide, sold as Splenda.
+And finally, hexahydroxyhexane, or sorbitol.
+All sorts of choices!

-Now last year we learned aspartame may be harmful— in fact recently also linked to hypertension—but what about these others?
+Now, last year we learned aspartame may be harmful— in fact, recently also linked to hypertension.
+But what about these others?
 I’ll give you two hints.
 First, none of them are helpful.
 Why?
 Because none of them have any nutrition—no calories, but no nutrition.
-And your second hint is that not all of them are harmful.
-Based on the best available science at least one or more is harmless.
+And, the second hint is that not all of them are harmful.
+Based on the best available science, at least one or more is harmless.

 Harmful—linked to DNA damage last year.

 You may not remember Sugar Twin, because the evil twin was banned 39 years ago.
 Still legal in Canada, though!